The Gray House (TV series)

 The Gray House is an American historical drama television miniseries.
-Produced by Kevin Costner and Morgan Freeman, the ensemble cast is led by Mary-Louise Parker, Amethyst Davis, Daisy Head and Ben Vereen.
+Executive produced by Kevin Costner and Morgan Freeman, the ensemble cast is led by Mary-Louise Parker, Amethyst Davis, Daisy Head, and Ben Vereen.

+The series began streaming all 8 episodes on February 26, 2026, on Prime Video.

 Premise

-Based on a true story, the series is about the secret work carried out by Union spies during the American Civil War.
+Based on a true story, the series is about a Union-aligned woman-led network of spies led by Elizabeth Van Lew in Richmond, Virginia during the American Civil War.